iprattham/Computer-Graphics/README.md

 ### Q2 - WAP to display a Circle, Ellipse, Arc, and Rectangle

-**Description**:  A program that demonstrates basic geometric shapes—circle, ellipse, arc, and rectangle—rendered using standard Computer Graphics functions.
+**Description**:  A program that demonstrates basic geometric shapes—circle, ellipse, arc, and rectangle—rendered using standard Computer Graphics functions!

 **Output**: